mknx/smarthome/plugins/cli/index.md

    class_path = plugins.cli
 #   ip = 127.0.0.1
 #   port = 2323
-#   update = False
+#   update = false
 </pre>

-This plugin listen by default on 127.0.0.1 port 2323 for a telnet connection.
+This plugin listens for a telnet connection.
-You could change the IP to a local address or to <code>0.0.0.0</code> to get access it over the network.
-By default you could only list the values of your items.
-If you want to change them you have to allow updates by <code>update = True</code>.
+<code>ip = </code> used network interface, e.g. 127.0.0.1 (localhost, default) or listen on all network interfaces: 0.0.0.0
+<code>port =</code> used network port, default 2323
+<code>update =</code> restrict the access of the items to read only (false, default) or allows read/write access (true)

 Usage
 =====

-Just telnet to the port: <code>telnet 127.0.0.1 2323</code> and enter <code>help</code> for a list of commands.

-It would return:
+Telnet to the configured IP adress and port.
+<code>help</code>list an set of available commands:
 <pre>ls: list the first level items
 cl: clear smarthome in memory log ls item: list item and every child item (with values)